 Pharmacotherapy and Experimental Therapeutics

-Our division faculty include clinical practitioners who bring insights from the patient-care setting to their teaching, translational research, and professional service activities.
-Many of our faculty hold joint appointments in the UNC School of Medicine, the Department of Pharmacy at UNC Hospitals, and other allied health schools.
-They lend their expertise through speaking engagements, hold membership on advisory panels and committees, and play important roles in local, state, national, and international organizations.
+Our faculty have expertise in clinical pharmacology, drug toxicity, drug development, education, and practice innovations.
+Our Division houses the majority of translational, bench-to-bedside research efforts and includes clinical practitioners who bring insights from the patient-care setting to their teaching, translational research, and professional service activities.
+Many of our faculty hold joint appointments in the UNC School of Medicine, the Department of Pharmacy at the UNC Medical Center, and other allied health schools.